johnnywoo/beholder/README.md

    + [`parse`](#parse)
    + [Settings](#settings)

+## Usage

+For a quick start, use the ready-made docker container:

+    docker run --rm -ti johnnywoo/beholder:0.1.189 beholder --config 'from timer; to stdout'

+With that example config you should see Beholder print randomized messages every second.

+    usage: beholder
+     -c,--config <text>        Use config from the argument -f,--config-file <file>   Use config from a file -h,--help                 Show usage
+     -l,--log <file>           Internal log file
+     -q,--quiet                Do not print internal log into stdout -t,--test                 Config test: syntax and minimal validation -v,--version              Show version

 ## Building Beholder

-A ready-made Docker image is available at https://hub.docker.com/r/johnnywoo/beholder/
+A ready-made Docker image is available at https://hub.docker.com/r/johnnywoo/beholder

 To use the docker container, mount your config into it as `/etc/beholder/beholder.conf`.